n8n-io/n8n-docs/docs/integrations/builtin/credentials/baserow.md

 ## Using API User Account

-To configure the Baserow credential, you'll need:
+To configure this credential, you'll need:

 - The **Host**
     - For a hosted Baserow instance: leave as `https://api.baserow.io`